 - University of Westminster

 Just as each student has diverse academic and personal needs, each institution offers a distinct curriculum and atmosphere and a distinct level of integration into the British university system.
-When choosing a final destination, students should carefully consider the different academic offerings and calendars, housing options, and campus cultures.
+When choosing a London university, students should carefully consider the eligibility requirements, academic offerings, calendar, housing options, and campus cultures.

-Once students arrive in London, they will benefit from the support of an on-site coordinator who is available throughout the semester to assist students in any way possible, and who also manages the cultural reimbursement program.
-Participants will also find that each of the host universities has professional staff available to offer advice and guidance for its international student population.
+Once students arrive in London, they will benefit from the support of the IES Abroad in addition to the support provided by their London university.
+Participants will also find that each of the host universities has staff available to offer advice and guidance for its international student population.

 Participants on Skidmore in London Program are charged a program fee comparable to staying on campus for a semester.
 This fee covers tuition, housing and meals, orientation, program–sponsored events, a local transportation pass, international medical insurance, and the administrative services of the IES Abroad staff in London and the OCSE staff at the home campus in Saratoga Springs.
 Students will be billed by Skidmore's Bursar's Office directly.

 Skidmore College students participating in this program may apply their financial aid to the costs of the program.
 Please contact financial aid if you have questions about your aid package.

 All students participating on the Skidmore in London program will receive a living stipend each semester.
 This stipend is intended to cover the cost of food, a monthly tube pass (Oyster Card) and various cultural activities of their choosing within London such as high tea, tours, theater performances, English sporting events, etc. The stipend will be disbursed by check prior to the start of the semester.

 Fees paid to Skidmore do not cover round–trip airfare; books and supplies; private studio art, music, and dance classes; or personal and travel expenses.
 In addition to the program fee, we suggest students budget an extra $2,000 to $3,000 per semester for personal expenses.